McMasterRS/ws_web-design-guide/index.md

 ![NextJS-MUI](assets/img/nextjs-mui.png)_Image retrieved from [itnext.io](https://itnext.io/next-js-with-material-ui-7a7f6485f671)_

-In this beginner workshop, participants will learn how to style Material UI (MUI) components in a Next.js single-page application to fit the McMaster Digital Brand Standards.
+In this beginner workshop, participants will learn how to style Material UI (MUI) components in a Next.js single-page application (SPA) to fit the McMaster Digital Brand Standards.
 We will also learn how to scale the user interface for mobile devices and ensure that our web application is AODA compliant using the Wave tool.

 No previous experience with Next.js or MUI is required.
 Familiarity with TypeScript and React will be helpful but is not necessary.

+## Prerequisites
+- **Git**: Git should be installed on your local machine to clone the workshop single-page application repository.
+Please consult the following [guide](https://github.com/git-guides/install-git) if you need help installing git on your machine.
+- **IDE (Integrated Development Environment)**: You will need to have an IDE installed on your computer to easily modify the workshop SPA files.
+We recommend using [Visual Studio Code](https://code.visualstudio.com/) or [WebStorm](https://www.jetbrains.com/webstorm/).

 ## Pre-workshop Setup